kengz/openai_lab/source/includes/_USAGE.md

 ## Resume Lab

 Experiments take a long time to complete, and if your process gets terminated, resuming the lab is trivial with a `-resume` flag: `grunt -prod -remote -resume`.
-This will read the `config/history.json`:
+This will use the `config/history.json`:

 ```json
 {